onnx/sklearn-onnx/docs/tests.rst

 Test all existing converters
 ----------------------------

-This process requires to clone the *scikit-onnx* repository.
+This process requires to clone the *sklearn-onnx* repository.
 The following command runs all unit tests and generates dumps of models, inputs, expected outputs and converted models in folder ``TESTDUMP``.